markovmodel/PyEMMA/doc/source/api/index.rst

 Coordinates
 ===========
-The *coordinates* package implements common transformations used in Markov state modeling, like RMSD, TICA etc.
+The *coordinates* package contains tools to select features from MD-trajectories to assign them to a discrete state space, which will be later used in Markov modeling.

 .. toctree::
    :maxdepth: 1